-SEND transfers the output of the shift register to the alternate output function line of P3.0, and also transfers Shift Clock to the alternate output function line of P3.1.
+SEND transfers the output of the shift register to the alternate output function line of P3.0 (or P1.6), and also transfers Shift Clock to the alternate output function line of P3.1 (or P1.7).
 At the falling edge of the Shift Clock, the contents of the shift register are shifted one position to the right.